Mancy99/Documents/DAS-Introduction-202105-EN.md

 - **Public Chain Address**

   Somewhere along the line, a public chain address is a decentralized identity.
-It can be created at will, is unique, and is resistant to censorship.
+It can be created at will, is unique, and decentralized.
 But it is poorly readable and difficult to use.

 - **.eth, .crypto**